-The joint radiative effect from projected ozone changes has been estimated to be negative, ranging between -0.05 Wm-2 and -0.08 Wm-2 until the end of the 21st century (Bekki et al., 2013; Cionni et al., 2011).
-Ozone depletion since the late 1970s, due to anthropogenic emissions of ozone-depleting substances (ODSs) exclusively, causes an RF of around -0.05 ± 0.10 W m-2 in 2005 (Forster et al., 2007; Hartmann et al., 2013).
-The stratospheric ozone depletion induces a cooling, both locally in the stratosphere, but also to the troposphere surface system below (for the latter effect both shortwave and longwave effects have to be considered).
+The joint radiative effect from projected ozone changes has been estimated to be negative, ranging between -0.05 and $-0.08 \,\mathrm{Wm}^{-2}$ until the end of the 21st century (Bekki et al., 2013; Cionni et al., 2011).
+Ozone depletion since the late 1970s, due to anthropogenic emissions of ozone-depleting substances (ODSs) exclusively, causes an RF of around $-0.05 \pm 0.10 \,\mathrm{Wm^{-2}}$ in 2005 (Forster et al., 2007; Hartmann et al., 2013).
+The stratospheric ozone depletion induces a cooling, both locally in the stratosphere but also to the troposphere surface system below (for the latter effect, both shortwave and longwave effects have to be considered).
 The ozone-forcing component arising for stratospheric chlorine loading is expected to cease during the course of the 21st century, but other forcing components will persist or even increase, for example, those related to increasing stratospheric N2O levels (Randeniya et al., 2002; Revell et al., 2012).
-CCMs consistently simulate athe Brewer-Dobson circulation (BDC; see glossary) increase in a warmer climate (Butchart, 2014; Butchart et al., 2010; Eyring et al., 2010b; SPARC CCMVal, 2010).
-This intensification, mainly triggered by tropical sea surface temperature changes (Butchart, 2014;

-Deckert and Dameris, 2008; Garny et al., 2011; Zhou et al., 2012), implies an increase in tropical upwelling that leads to faster air transit and less time for ozone production (Bekki et al., 2013; Meul et al., 2014; Oman et al., 2010; WMO, 2011).
-The effect is illustrated in the feedback diagram of Figure 16 (dynamically induced lower stratosphere ozone feedback) and largely controls changes (decrease) of lower stratospheric ozone inside the tropical belt.
-There are also indications of a compensating effect in the extratropical lower stratosphere, where strengthened subsidence from the BDC increase transports more ozonerich air downwards (McLandress and Shepherd, 2009).
-This would imply positive radiative feedback at the tropopause, but it is masked or even reversed (Nowack et al., 2015) by an ozone decrease at extra-tropical latitudes located in a thin layer around the tropopause.
-Dietmüuller et al. (2014) relate the latter feature to the lifting of the extra-tropical tropopause in the warmer atmosphere.
+CCMs consistently simulate a Brewer-Dobson circulation (BDC; see glossary) increase in a warmer climate (Butchart, 2014; Butchart et al., 2010; Eyring et al., 2010b; SPARC CCMVal, 2010).
+This intensification, mainly triggered by tropical sea surface temperature changes (Butchart, 2014; Deckert and Dameris, 2008; Garny et al., 2011; Zhou et al., 2012), implies an increase in tropical upwelling that leads to faster air transit and less time for ozone production (Bekki et al., 2013; Meul et al., 2014; Oman et al., 2010; WMO, 2011).
+The effect is illustrated in the feedback diagram of Fig. 16 (dynamically induced lower-stratosphere ozone feedback) and largely controls changes (decrease) in lower stratospheric ozone inside the tropical belt.
+There are also indications of a compensating effect in the extratropical lower stratosphere, where strengthened subsidence from the BDC increase transports more ozone-rich air downwards (McLandress and Shepherd, 2009).
+This would imply positive radiative feedback at the tropopause, but it is masked or even reversed (Nowack et al., 2015) by an ozone decrease at extratropical latitudes located in a thin layer around the tropopause.
+Dietmüller et al. (2014) relate the latter feature to the lifting of the extratropical tropopause in the warmer atmosphere.
 However, the global mean ozone radiative feedback is clearly dominated by the ozone decrease in the tropical lower stratosphere and is, thus, negative.
-The effect is strong enough to outweigh positive contributions of those ozone increases at higher altitudes that should be regarded as a rapid adjustment to CO2-induced radiative cooling of the stratosphere (Dietmüuller et al., 2014; Jonsson et al., 2004; Nowack et al., 2015).
+The effect is strong enough to outweigh positive contributions of those ozone increases at higher altitudes that should be regarded as a rapid adjustment to CO2-induced radiative cooling of the stratosphere (Dietmüller et al., 2014; Jonsson et al., 2004; Nowack et al., 2015).
 We should add that if radiative forcings originate from other perturbations than CO2 increase, e.g. from changing solar insolation, this may induce distinctly different stratospheric ozone feedbacks (Chiodo and Polvani, 2016), but this has been even less explored.
-As for stratospheric ozone, feedbacks to N2O and CH4 increases, only their rapid adjustment component rapid concentration adjustment has been addressed so far (Kirner et al., 2015).
+CEIAAs for stratospheric-ozone